rahulsmritijeet/rahulsmritijeet/README.md

 ### About Me

 - 🔭 I’ve worked on:
+  - `entrode` - A platform where entrepreneurs meet investors and get funded!
   - `css-craft` — a responsive HTML/CSS site on sustainability
   - `my_portfolio` — a clean, dark-themed dev site with a cosmic touch
   - `project_rattlestone` - `a prototype of a mini weather station